 November 21, 1942: Judy appeared in Pershing Square in Los Angeles raising money for the war effort and also promoting For Me And My Gal.
 Community “sing-alongs” of nostalgic and patriotic WWI songs were promoted around the country in conjunction with showings of the film in local theaters, all monies raised went to the war effort.
 Also included is an odd article in which producer Arthur Freed claimed that servicemen did not like patriotic songs.

 November 21, 1943: Girl Crazy was new in theaters.

-Photos: Two tie-ins for hairdos which used Judy’s image to sell them, two photos and an ad.
+Photos: Two tie-ins for hairdos that used Judy’s image to sell them, two photos, and an ad.